lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 To toggle showing the toolbar press :kbd:`Control +Shift +T` or :menuselection:`View --> Show toolbar`.

-To bring back up your note nobleNote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the nobleNote window.
+To bring back up your note nobleNote will leave a notebook icon in the system tray on the lower right hand corner of the panel.
+To bring the notes backup after closing them left click on the tray icon.

 Screenshot
 ----------